fig-x/fig-x-data/ReadMe.md

      "separator": "yyyy"
 }`

 - Otherwise, just copy the paper entry and add one.
 Remember to upload the thumbnail to the `publication` folder.
+The aspect ratio of a thumbnail should be 16:9.
+Make sure the resolution is not too small nor too large.
+I've designed the thumbnail to be large to allow for details.
+But make sure it is not too complex.

 - Also, remember to add the `paper_id` into the `research.json`.